Configure HTTPS on an Azure Front Door (classic) custom domain

 Warning

-5. When you use your own certificate, domain validation isn't required.
-Continue to Wait for propagation.
+5. When using your own certificate, domain validation isn't required.
+Proceed to Wait for propagation.

 Validate the domain

-If you already have a custom domain in use that gets mapped to your custom endpoint with a CNAME record or you're using your own certificate, continue to Custom domain is mapped to your Front Door.
-Otherwise, if the CNAME record entry for your domain no longer exists or it contains the afdverify subdomain, continue to Custom domain isn't mapped to your Front Door.
+If your custom domain is mapped to your custom endpoint with a CNAME record or you're using your own certificate, continue to Custom domain is mapped to your Front Door.
+Otherwise, follow the instructions in Custom domain isn't mapped to your Front Door.

 Custom domain is mapped to your Front Door by a CNAME record